About International Rural and Elderly Health Informatics Conference (IREHI) Edition 2017

-High income countries are facing exploding medical costs primarily due to growing population of elderly people.
+High-income countries are facing exploding medical costs primarily due to growing population of elderly people.
 Elderly are the fastest growing demographic group in developed countries.
 The UN forecasts that by 2050, elderly (60 years et and older) would constitute up over 20% of the world population.
-In developed countries, nursing home provides adequate care services to elderly; nevertheless, elderly people prefer staying at home in their familiar and usual social environment and take care of their health by themselves as long as they are able to.
+In developed countries, the nursing home provides adequate care services to elderly; nevertheless, elderly people prefer staying at home in their familiar and usual social environment and take care of their health by themselves as long as they are able to.
 Home care applications are therefore increasingly in demand.

 Rural areas, particularly in developing countries, are suffering from poor access to health care services.
 Among the reasons are poor health care infrastructures, inappropriate public health structure, lack of health insurance, brain drain and lack of medical expert specialists.
 Telehealthcare and remote care delivery are a continuing trend today in developing countries public health care systems to overcome care provision issues and increase access to care service.

-Although of significant progresses gained in providing quality healthcare in developing countries, particularly in sub-Saharan Africa, improvements are still needed for some population groups.
-In fact, several years after successfully launch the policies for access to primary health care (Alma Ata vision 1978, Harare 1987, Ouagadougou 2008), significant challenges remains in accessing to quality healthcare in rural areas in most of sub-Saharan African countries.
+Although of significant progress gained in providing quality healthcare in developing countries, particularly in sub-Saharan Africa, improvements are still needed for some population groups.
+In fact, several years after successfully launch the policies for access to primary health care (Alma Ata vision 1978, Harare 1987, Ouagadougou 2008), significant challenges remains in accessing to quality healthcare in rural areas in most of the sub-Saharan African countries.